 - to give immediate notice of any changes of address.

 - that the child's borrower's card gives him/her the ability to request an account to have unfiltered access to resources in the building and the Internet.

 If you are unable to come into the library, you may be able to borrow materials through the interlibrary loan service at your institution's library or your local public library.

 Community users may check out up to five items at any given time.
 For most circulating materials, the loan period is 30 days.
 Recalled items must be returned promptly.
 Please consult the Circulation page for complete information about loan periods, renewals, and fines.

 Public Computer Use

-Using the Indiana University Libraries Borrower’s Card, you may use one of the five designated public computers in the Schurz Library or Education Resouce Commons for 2 hours per day.
+Using the Indiana University Libraries Borrower’s Card, you may use one of the four designated public computers in the Schurz Library or Education Resouce Commons for 2 hours per day.
 User IDs and passwords may be obtained from the Circulation desk.
 Students, staff, and faculty of IU South Bend have priority on all computers.
 Printing is .05 per single page or .08 double-sided page.
 Photocopying is .10 per black and white page or .30 per color page.

 Community user accounts are subject to the IU Policy (IT-01) defining the appropriate use of information and technology resources.
 Resources (including passwords) may not be:

 - used in a manner that violates the law,